-Dredging the outfall at Blind River (RW-18), the Lower Blind River (RW-19) and Colyell Creek (RW-20) were screened out in part due to limited benefits.
-Based on the LADOTD 2018 Report on Investigation into the Potential Hydraulic Impacts of Dredging the Lower Amite River dredging near the mouth of Lake Maurepas would result in negligible amounts of water surface elevation reduction due to the flood elevations being controlled by the Lake and influenced by tides.
+Dredging the outfall at Blind River (RW-18), the Lower Blind River (RW-19), and Colyell Creek (RW-20) were screened out in part due to limited benefits.
+Based on the LADOTD 2018 Report on Investigation into the Potential Hydraulic Impacts of Dredging the Lower Amite River, dredging near the mouth of Lake Maurepas would result in negligible amounts of water surface elevation reduction due to the flood elevations being controlled by the Lake and influenced by tides.
 Colyell Creek has also limited benefits due to the low density of structures along the creek.

-2.4.3 Drainage Improvements (RW-17 thru HW-5)
+2.4.3 Drainage Improvements (RW-17 and HW-5)

-Modifications to Comite Diversion (RW-17) was screened out due to the limits of the construction project authorization.
-Dry Retention Ponds along the Lower Amite River was screened in part because the geomorphology of the lower Amite is extremely flat which prevents the use of dry retention ponds to be feasible in the area below I-12.
+Modifications to Comite Diversion (RW-17) was screened out.
+The Comite Diversion project is currently in construction under the Bipartisan Budget Act of 2018.
+Dry Retention Ponds along the Lower Amite River (HW-5) was screened in part because the geomorphology of the Lower Amite is extremely flat, which prevents the use of dry retention ponds to be feasible in the area below I-12.